 HCG levels peak and level off at around week 11 of pregnancy.
-Up to that point, the rapidly rising levels may be behind symptoms like nausea, cravings, and food aversions.
-But your hormones will continue to affect your appetite throughout pregnancy.
+Up to that point, the rapidly rising levels may be behind symptoms such as nausea, cravings, and food aversions.
+However, your hormones will continue to affect your appetite throughout pregnancy.

 Common pregnancy aversions include:

-As pregnancy is wreaking havoc on your hormones, it's common to want to eat something you used to dislike, and to hate foods you used to love.
+As pregnancy is wreaking havoc on your hormones, it's common to want to eat something you used to dislike and to hate foods you used to love.

 If your aversions include foods that are important during pregnancy, make sure you're getting those nutrients in other ways.
-For example, if you have an aversion to meat, eat plenty of other high-protein foods like nuts and beans.
+For example, if you have an aversion to meat, eat plenty of other high-protein foods such as nuts and beans.

 You can also get around aversions by "hiding" the food that you don't want in other foods.
 For example, if salads make you feel sick, try putting your leafy greens in a fruit smoothie.
 There you won't notice the taste or texture.

 Both food aversions and cravings are normal during pregnancy, so you usually don't need to be concerned.
 However, if you're unable to eat most foods, it could affect your baby's growth.
 If this is the case, discuss weight gain with your doctor.

 During pregnancy, food aversions are sometimes accompanied by cravings for ice or other nonfoods.